cablehead/go-http.sh/README.md

 case, 32s.
 I need to get faster with `jo`!
 We can automate reading requests and writing responses.

 Run this snippet in window 3.
-It tails the STDOUT of window 3, using `jq` to select only `http.request` messages, as the server also emits `http.repsonse.log` messages.
-The actual request is under the `content` key.
+It tails `requests`, using `jq` to select only `http.request` messages, as the server also emits `http.repsonse.log` messages.
-`jq` is used to generate the response schema, relaying the `request_id` and generating a base64 encoded `body` based on the `uri` of the request.
+The actual request is under the `content` key.  `jq` is used to generate the response schema, relaying the `request_id` and generating a base64 encoded `body` based on the `uri` of the request.

 ```
 # unbuffer jq by default.
 Life works out better that way.